 MY FIRST CAMERA

-It's a black and white camera, bought from a photo shop below my housing flat in Singapore at Block 37 Circuit Road ( the Flat is still around as of today's writing, but not the same shop ).
-The shop owner probably in his late 30s, I call him Mustache uncle, because he don a black Boney M fro hair style, a thick black mustache, sporting a pair of over-sized colored sunglasses, typically the hallmark of that retro eighties fashion.
+It's a black and white camera, bought from a photo shop below my housing flat in Singapore at Circuit Road ( the Flat is still around as of today's writing, but not the same shop ).
+The shop owner probably in his late 30s, I call him Mustache uncle as he don a black Boney M fro hair style, a thick black mustache, sporting a pair of over-sized colored sunglasses, typical hallmark of the retro eighties.
 He taught me how to load the film and where to press the shuttle, I can't remember did I pay for the film or was it thrown in with the camera purchase.

 My First Shot

 With the camera, I went back home hurriedly, just can't wait to get my hands on the first shot.
 Once in my home living room, I aim the camera at the couch and pressed that shuttle...

-Next, as what I was told, I now need to wind the negative for the next exposure to take the next shot, I tried winding, but could only wind the knob half way, the knob became tighter and tighter until I could not move it anymore, I didn't get it, so brought it down to the shop for the uncle to check.
+Next, as what I was told, I now need to wind the negative inside for the next exposure to take new shot, so I wind, but could only wind the knob half way, the knob became tighter and tighter until I could not move it anymore, helplessly I brought it down to the shop for Mustache uncle to have a look.

-Well, Mustache uncle took a hard look at the camera, fiddle here and there for a while and finally told me with disappointment, I had twisted too hard on the knob, the camera is BROKEN...nothing Can be done about it.
+He took a look, a hard one, fiddle here and there for a while and finally told me with disappointment, I had twisted too hard on the knob, the camera is BROKEN... nothing can be done about it.

-I told uncle I'd taken a shot, and would like to make it into a photo, he took out the film, return me my camera, and ask me to return the next day to collect the photograph.
+I told uncle I'd taken a shot, and want to turn it into a photograph, he took out the film, return me my camera, and ask me to return the next day to collect the photograph.